torvalds/linux/Documentation/networking/nf_flowtable.rst

 Layer 2 encapsulation
 ---------------------

-Since Linux kernel 5.13, the flowtable infrastructure discovers the real netdevice behind VLAN and PPPoE netdevices.
+Since GNU/Linux kernel 5.13, the flowtable infrastructure discovers the real netdevice behind VLAN and PPPoE netdevices.
 The flowtable software datapath parses the VLAN and PPPoE layer 2 headers to extract the ethertype and the VLAN ID / PPPoE session ID which are used for the flowtable lookups.
 The